 - Protect your property from your tenant’s furniture.
 If your rental property is unfurnished, tenants will have to fill it with their own furniture.
 The problem is that their furniture may be infested with termites, pests, and more.

 If you do decide to furnish your single-family home, make sure that the lease agreement states that your tenants should treat the furniture with care.
 It should also clearly state the repercussions if the tenant fails to do so.
 For example, if the tenant breaks the bed, will they have to replace it or will you?
-You may benefit from partnering with a property management firm that can draft a fool-proof contract for your rental property.
+You may benefit from partnering with a single family property management that can draft a fool-proof contract for your rental property.

 How to Furnish Your Single-Family Rental Home